mongodb/specifications/source/bson-corpus/bson-corpus.rst

   of a BSON byte string that is technically parseable, but not in compliance with the BSON spec.
 Be sure to mangle the case as appropriate in any roundtrip tests.

+* ``converted_bson``: (optional) an (uppercase) big-endian hex representation of a BSON byte string.
+It may be present for deprecated types.
+It represents a possible conversion of the deprecated type to a non-deprecated type, e.g. symbol to string.

+* ``converted_extjson``: (optional) a string containing a Canonical Extended JSON document.
+Because this is itself embedded as a *string* inside a JSON document, characters like quote and backslash are escaped.
+It may be present for deprecated types and is the Canonical Extended JSON representation of ``converted_bson`.

 * ``lossy`` (optional) -- boolean; present (and true) iff ``bson`` can't be represented exactly with extended JSON (e.g. NaN with a payload).